chauff/cse1500-web-transcripts/Assignment-1.md

 - The game is for 2-4 players and in 2D.
 - It works well in a modern browser used on a laptop/desktop device, i.e. we are considering screen resolutions of 1366x768 or higher.
 In this project, we are **not** concerned about apps for mobile devices.
-- Upon entering your Web application's URL, a **splash screen** will be shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc.), an introduction of how-to-play on your platform and a "Play" button (or something similar to that effect).
+- Upon entering your Web application's URL, a **splash screen** will be shown that allows a user to see some statistics of the game (how many games are currently ongoing, how many users have started a game, etc. - **pick three statistics you want to report**), an brief description of how-to-play on your platform and a "Play" button (or something similar to that effect).
 - Upon pressing "Play" the user will enter the **game screen** and wait for a sufficient number of other gamers to start playing.
 It is clear for the player that s/he is waiting for more players to enter the game.
 - Once there are sufficiently many players, the game automatically starts and the players play against each other.
 Multiple games can take place at the same time.
 - The splash and game screens need to look good (adhere to modern design standards); all required game elements need to be visible (e.g. if a game requires a dice, a dice element needs to be visible).
 - Once a player makes a move, the validity of the move is checked and invalid moves are rejected.
 Once a player wins the game, this information is announced to all players currently participating in the game.
-- Players see basic information about the ongoing game (at least time passed since the game started; depending on the game other basic information should be included, e.g. in chess, each player sees a list of lost pieces).
+- Players see basic information about the ongoing game, e.g. the time passed since starting the game or number of lost/won pieces.
 - Players are able to play the game in fullscreen mode.
 - Players play the game with the mouse.
 - Players receive desktop notifications when it is their turn to move.